 What stage are you at?

-Reconnected — You have a real relationship again.
-It might not be what it was before, but it’s genuine.
-You can breathe again.
+Reconnected — You have a genuine relationship again.
+It might not be what it was before, but it’s real.

 Where are you right now?
-And if you’ve moved between stages, what was that like?
-I think it helps to name where we are, even when it changes.
+And if you’ve moved between stages, what was that transition like?
+I think naming where we are helps us find the right support — and the right company.

 Same boat here - somewhere between long-term-estranged and reconnecting after my daughter reached out last month.
 The hope really is harder than the despair sometimes.